The R.E.D. Album: Commercial performance

+Critical response

-Critical responseThe R.E.D.
+The R.E.D.
 Album received generally positive reviews from music critics.
-At Metacritic, which assigns a weighted mean rating out of 100 to reviews from mainstream critics, the album received an average score of 61, based on 16 reviews, which indicates "generally favorable reviews."
+At Metacritic, which assigns a weighted mean rating out of 100 to reviews from mainstream critics, the album received an average score of 61, based on 16 reviews, which indicates "generally favorable reviews".
 AllMusic editor David Jeffries viewed it as if "you've got an obsession-free, almost relatable success that sacrifices none of the man's fire or skill." [...] and perceived that "Game doesn't need strife in his life to create an excellent album, but for the sake of a thrilling cut, he'll still seek it out."
 BBC Music stated that, "Overall, The R.E.D.
 Album stands as a solid return for its maker, as long-time listeners will connect with his no-frills lyrics and unsettling artistic demeanour."
 Evan Rytlewski of The A.V.
 Club commented that "Throughout The R.E.D.
 Album, he runs himself ragged trying to realize the masterpiece he pictures in his head, but he just doesn't have the coordination to pull it off."
 Ken Capobianco of The Boston Globe wrote that, "The Game shows a willingness to reinvent himself with some beats that are as penetrating and resourceful as his engaging rhymes filled with sports and pop-culture references."
 Slant Magazine's Jesse Cataldo felt that "The profusion of guests and mania for exhibiting street hardness sometimes makes The R.E.D.
 Album feel unfocused and exhausting."
 Edna Gundersen of USA Today praised the rapper's "chemistry" and wrote that "Game invigorates West Coast rap with grit, ferocity, vivid rhymes, crushing beats and even a hilarious and vicious sci-fi romp."